Lux Build Guide by Retribution

 filler

-This item costs around 3k gold, which is on par with most other viable AP items.
+This item costs around 3k gold, which is around the same as most other viable AP items.
 However, the AP it gives is very low, and the stats don't benefit you much.

 filler